rempairamore/KnockGram/README.md

-# TGknock-bot
+# KnockGram

-TGknock-bot is a Telegram bot utility designed as a modern and more convenient alternative to the traditional terminal-based door knocking technique.
+KnockGram is a Telegram bot utility designed as a modern and more convenient alternative to the traditional terminal-based door knocking technique.
 By leveraging Telegram as the interface, users can update IP addresses and execute door knocking remotely with ease, all within the familiar environment of a chat app.

 ## Table of Contents
 - [Features](#features)